Pittsburgh PA NuvaRing Injury Lawyers

 Call Dallas W. Hartman, P.C. today for a free preliminary consultation

-Our veteran staff of successful dangerous drug lawyers have been researching the questionable marketing and manufacturing practices of Merck & Company for well over a decade.
+Our veteran staff of successful dangerous drug lawyers has been researching the questionable marketing and manufacturing practices of Merck & Company for well over a decade.
 We have in the past and are now reviewing potential lawsuits for women who have used NuvaRing and suffered from any one of the many thrombotic problems associated with the product.
 Currently, NuvaRing manufacturers and their subsidiaries are being sued for neglecting to inform women who used the product that despite the fact that NuvaRing advertises low hormone transference, higher levels of transference can take place for certain people who were not made aware of this risk before using the ring.

 Please call the dangerous drug attorneys at Dallas W. Hartman, P.C. today for a free preliminary NuvaRing consultation.
 For over twenty-five years, we have been helping women like you who were injured through no fault of their own by negligent medication manufacturers who make the decision to outweigh patient safety with corporate profits.
-Often times, companies like Merck know full well of the risk factors surrounding their drugs, but also know that they will profit so well from these products that subsequent lawsuits are worth the risk of the potential money they will make from a given medication.
+Oftentimes, companies like Merck know full well of the risk factors surrounding their drugs, but also know that they will profit so well from these products that subsequent lawsuits are worth the risk of the potential money they will make from a given medication.

-You can contact us through our website by clicking here, or you can call (toll free) 800-777-4081.
+You can contact us through our website by clicking here, or you can call (toll-free) 800-777-4081.
 We have law professionals standing by twenty-four hours a day, seven days a week waiting to answer basic questions and refer you to one of our defective drug lawyers.
 Remember, the attorney you choose DOES make a difference.
 Contact Dallas W. Hartman, P.C. today.